 Whether you’re looking to get your short excerpt or an entire user manual translated, you’ll need a standardized translation process to get it done.
 A simple spreadsheet or Word document might be a good starting point.
 If you’ve got a large volume of work, such as an enterprise-level website, then a more complex translation management system (TMS) might be needed.
-Regardless of the type, every translation stakeholder must be trained on your translation process.
+At Uplancer, we’ve seen it all and regardless of the type, every translation stakeholder must be trained on your translation process.

 Below details low and high-tech translations, as well as considerations when using them.